 Principal of and interest on Senior Bonds or Subordinate Obligations paid with PFC revenues and CFC revenues are excluded from Senior Bond Aggregate Annual Debt Service and Subordinate Aggregate Annual Debt Service for purposes of meeting the Senior Bond and Subordinate Obligations Rate Covenants.
-Exhibit E reflects PFC revenues and CFC revenues expected to be used by the Department each Fiscal Year to pay debt service.
 The actual amount of PFC revenues and CFC revenues that the Department will use to pay debt service may vary from year to year.

-As shown in Exhibit E, Senior Bond Aggregate Annual Debt Service is projected to increase from approximately \$101.4 million in FY 2019 to approximately \$274.3 million in FY 2026.
-Subordinate Aggregate Annual Debt Service is projected to increase from approximately \$132.8 million in FY 2019 to approximately \$334.8 million in FY 2026.
+In FY 2019, Senior Bond Aggregate Annual Debt Service was approximately \$101.4 million and Subordinate Aggregate Annual Debt Service was approximately \$132.8 million.

 The Department uses a commercial paper program to assist with short-term borrowing needs pursuant to the Subordinate Revenue Bond Indenture.
 The Department is currently authorized to issue up to \$500 million of commercial paper.
-As of October 1, 2019, the Department's current outstanding Commercial Paper Notes balance is approximately \$4.3 million of the Series A Subordinate Commercial Paper Notes, \$58.2 million of the Series B Subordinate Commercial Paper Notes.
-Commercial Paper Notes are assumed to be issued during the Forecast Period to pay certain interest payments during construction associated with the Midfield Satellite Concourse-North Project, the APM System, and certain projects funded from the net proceeds of the Series 2019A, 2019B, 2019D, and 2019E Bonds and the proposed Series 2019F Subordinate Bonds.
-As reflected on Exhibit B, the Commercial Paper Notes are expected to be repaid with Future Bonds.
+As of July 1, 2020, the Department's current outstanding Commercial Paper Notes balance is approximately \$25.7 million of the Series A Subordinate Commercial Paper Notes, \$4.6 million of the Series B Subordinate Commercial Paper Notes.